Rustam200391/Still-water__v2.0/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+Parsing error : Cannot find module 'next/babel'
+In your NextJS Project you have this file , named .eslintrc.json, In this file.

+You have following code

+{
+  "extends": "next/core-web-vitals"
+}
+Replace it with.

+{
+  "extends": ["next/babel","next/core-web-vitals"]
+}

 ## Deploy on Vercel